 Avigail Arnheim – Chair

-Tali Hermetz – Music Department Manager, Tel Aviv Museum of Art
+Tali Hermetz – Head of Music Department, Tel Aviv Museum of Art

-Sharon Schwartz – Music department, Tel Aviv Museum of Art
+Sharon Schwartz – Deputy to Head of Music Department, Tel Aviv Museum of Art

 Public Relations: “Dolphin”